 stop leaks and contain messes.

 Because it shrinks, it's important to pre-wash and pre-shrink before you sew with it.

 To sew with FOE, simply place your diaper fabrics wrong sides together, then fold the elastic in the middle and stitch it all together using a multi-stitch zigzag stitch.
 It can be sewn flat or be stretched as you sew to add elasticity to your cover.
 Be sure to stitch close to the edge of the elastic so that it doesn't curl up on you later.

 It takes a bit of practice to sew with FOE.
-If you're looking for more detailed instructions, Very Baby has a good fold over elastic tutorial for diaper covers.
+Check out our newborn diaper cover tutorial for more tips on sewing with fold over elastic.

 There are a wide range of sizes, colors, and even prints available!
 Most wraps require 1-2 yards of trim per item.

 Most cloth diaper makers recommend using a heavy weight, 1" FOE in plush finish.
 Narrower widths are harder to work with, and are usually meant for a single layer of fabric.
 Satin finish FOE isn't as durable, and won't hold up as long when you clean your cloth diapers.

 If you are feeling adventurous, FOE is also very easy to dye in your kitchen using RIT fabric dye, Koolaid, or food coloring!
 There are lots of tutorials on the internet if you want to go this route!